 These microscopic bits can gather on the rod, however, so it needs to be cleaned frequently while honing, eliminating the risk of any tiny shavings of metal entering into the cooking process.

-Being more durable than the brittle ceramic rod, the steel rod has a longer life expectancy, yet care should be taken to not use too forcefully against some hard rigid blades as it can actually cause breakage.
+Being more durable than the brittle ceramic rod, the sharpening steel rod has a longer life expectancy, yet care should be taken to not use too forcefully against some hard rigid blades as it can actually cause breakage.
+However, you can go for a high-end Japanese knife made of carbon steel if you require more hardness and durability from your sharpening products.

 - Can straighten blades